 We derive a substantial percentage of our revenues from government programs, such as Medicare, or direct billings to physicians.
 We derive a smaller percentage of our revenues from direct billings to other third-party payors.

 Services for which we submit direct billings for Medicare patients typically are reimbursed by Medicare on a fee schedule basis.

 As a result of federal cost-containment legislation that has been in effect for many years, Medicare generally pays for inpatient services under a prospective payment system based upon a fixed amount for each Medicare patient discharge.
-Each discharge is classified into one of many diagnosis related groups, or DRGs.
+Each discharge is classified into one of many diagnosis related groups.
 A pre-determined payment amount covers all inpatient operating costs, regardless of the services actually provided or the length of the patient's stay.
-Because Medicare reimburses most hospitals for all services rendered to a Medicare inpatient on the basis of a pre-determined amount based on the DRG, most hospitals, and all free-standing facilities, cannot be separately reimbursed by Medicare for a single photon emission imaging scan or other procedure performed on hospital inpatients.
-Many state Medicaid Programs have adopted comparable payment policies.
+Because Medicare reimburses most hospitals for all services rendered to a Medicare inpatient on the basis of a pre-determined amount based on the diagnosis related groups, most hospitals, and all free-standing facilities, cannot be separately reimbursed by Medicare for a single photon emission imaging scan or other procedure performed on hospital inpatients.
+Many state Medicaid programs have adopted comparable payment policies.

-On August 1, 2000, CMS implemented a Medicare outpatient prospective payment system under which services and items furnished in hospital outpatient departments are reimbursed using a pre-determined amount for each ambulatory payment classification, or APC.
-Each APC is based on the specific procedures performed and items furnished during a patient visit.
+On August 1, 2000, the Centers for Medicare and Medicaid Services implemented a Medicare outpatient prospective payment system under which services and items furnished in hospital outpatient departments are reimbursed using a pre-determined amount for each ambulatory payment classification.
+Each ambulatory payment classification is based on the specific procedures performed and items furnished during a patient visit.
 Certain items and services are paid on a fee schedule, and hospitals are reimbursed additional amounts for certain drugs, biologics and new technologies.
 We cannot predict what impact the new Medicare outpatient reimbursement system will have on the demand for our cameras and services from hospitals.